-Now combine them all into one and gently roll them together just until they become 1.
-Your clay snake should still be a few inches but not a little thicker.
+Now combine them all into one big meta snake and holding on to both ends, begin to twist them around in a spiral like a piece of marshmallow taffy.
+Your clay snake should still be a few inches but now a little thicker.

-Now roll all of your clay until a ball gently.
+Now gently roll all of your clay until a ball.

 There are lots of little twists that you can add.
 First of all, after you bake, if you have uneven edges, use your sandpaper to smooth them out.

 In the picture above, check out the ring dish with the cute gilded edges.
 This dish below is shaped with a large cookie cutter.

 Now this is just something special!
 I wish I could take credit but this is someone that attended a Pop Shop America workshop!!
 So cool.